dorahacksglobal/Hackathon-Playbook/usjoin.md

 - Recommended reading list
 - Recommended online cources

 > If you have anything to share, please submit a PR to 👉[**this repo**][repo]👈 and our staff will help to review.
-Once the PR is merged, you will get 💰50 USDT💰 as bonus.
-Looking foward for your contribution!!!
+Once you PR is merged, you will get 💰50 USDT💰 as bonus.
+Looking foward for your contribution!

 <br>